Skip to main content

 Chapter Two eases us into the wider world of Middle-earth.
 As the title would suggest, it expands on the theme of history established in the prologue, and we see how the dark happenings in Frodo’s time were set into motion long ago.
 We at last have answers to some of the questions we’ve had about the Ring, and a clear reason to leave the Shire.
 Yes, this chapter is mostly an exposition dump, but it manages to pick up the story’s momentum rather than slow it down.
 Crucially, this chapter serves as our first real introduction to Frodo and Sam.
 There’s a clear difference in class between them which Tolkien emphasizes in their manner of speaking, and thus far nothing about the framing of their master/servant relationship suggests we’re meant to be critical of the hobbits’ social structure.
 But the groundwork has been laid to show that they are fundamentally equals, and each has had a chance to display admirable qualities.
 Frodo is naturally frightened by everything he learns her...

-the fellowship of the ring: chapter one, “a long-expected party”
+the fellowship of the ring: chapter four, “a short cut to mushrooms”